-To address the robustness of our results against geometrical variations, we changed both the flagellum diameter and length in our computations.
-We show in Fig. 4a the mean efficiency computed for the peritrichous waveforms as a function of the flagellum diameter, as a model for the increased effective filament size of flagellar bundles.
-The efficiency decreases steadily as the filament size increases, but the efficiency of each polymorph decays at a similar rate, and thus the efficiency ordering from Fig. 3c is unchanged.
-The greatest percentage benefit in efficiency when using the normal form is found when the flagellar diameter is large, e.g. for bundles of many flagella.
-Varying the flagellar length also shows that the efficiency ordering is not modified, as shown in Figs. 4b-c, and the greatest percentage increase in the efficiency of the normal form is achieved for longer filaments.
-We also changed the lengths used in the computations for the polar flagellar family, with the results shown in Fig. 4d, again showing no change in order.
-For both peritrichous and polar flagellar families, the efficiency orderings shown in Figs. 3c-e are therefore robust throughout the biologically relevant parameter space.
+and length in our computations.
+We show in Fig. 4(a) the mean efficiency computed for the peritrichous waveforms as a function of the flagellum diameter, as a model for the increased effective filament size of flagellar bundles.
+The efficiency decreases steadily as the filament size increases, but the efficiency ordering from Fig. 3(c) is unchanged.
+The greatest percentage benefit in efficiency when using the normal form is found when the flagellar diameter is large, e.g., for bundles of many flagella.
+Varying the flagellar length also shows that the efficiency ordering is not modified, as shown in Figs. 4(b) and 4(c), and the greatest percentage increase in the efficiency of the normal form is achieved for longer filaments.
+We also changed the lengths used in the computations for the polar flagellar family, with the results shown in Fig. 4(d), again showing no change in order.
+The efficiency orderings shown in Figs. 3(c)-3(e) are therefore robust throughout the biologically relevant parameter space.

-Finally, we find that less accurate resistive force theories, which linearly relate body velocities to fluid forces, and are the most widely used approaches for modeling slender bodies in fluids [38, 39], do not predict the efficiency ordering found using the full non-local hydrodynamics (see also Refs.
-[24, 40]) [26].
+Finally, we find that less accurate resistive force theories, the most widely used approaches for modeling slender bodies in fluids, do not predict the efficiency ordering found using the full nonlocal hydrodynamics [7,9,17].
 Hydrodynamic interactions between different parts of the helical propeller are thus essential in order to conclude on the relative efficiencies of flagellar polymorphs.

-In conclusion, by examining all available experimental data on the geometry of bacterial flagella, we found that both peritrichous and monotrichous bacteria employ, among the discrete number of available flagellar shapes, the hydrodynamically optimal polymorph in order to swim in viscous fluids.
-In contrast to simple estimates showing that locomotion accounts for a negligible portion of a bacterium's metabolic costs [41], our results suggest that fluid mechanical forces may have played a significant role in the evolution of the flagellum
+In conclusion, by examining all available experimental data on the geometry of bacterial flagella we have found that both peritrichous and polar bacteria employ, among the discrete number of available flagellar shapes, the hydrodynamically optimal polymorph in order to swim in viscous fluids.
+In contrast to simple estimates showing that locomotion accounts for a negligible portion of a bacterium's metabolic costs [18], our results suggest that fluid mechanical forces may have played a significant role in the evolution of the flagellum.

-We thank H. C. Berg for discussions, and permission to reproduce the figure from Ref.
-[9].
-We acknowledge the support of the NSF through grant CBET-0746285.
+We thank H. C. Berg for discussions and permission to reproduce the figure from Ref.
+[8].
+We acknowledge the support of the NSF through Grant No. CBET-0746285.